Primordial black hole production during first-order phase transitions

-The PT temperature in case 1 and case 2 are chosen to be $T=53\mathrm{MeV}$ and $T=1.58\times 10^{6}\mathrm{GeV}$, which are inspired from hidden sector models~\cite{Strassler:2006im,Chacko:2004ky} and Peccei-Quinn axion models~\cite{Peccei:1977ur,Wells:2003tf}, respectively.
-In case 1 the PBHs with mass $10^{20}$g constitute all dark matter and the predicted GW energy spectrum peaks at $f_{p}=0.76\mathrm{Hz}$ with the peak value $\Omega_{\mathrm{GW},p}=2\times 10^{-9}$, which are expected to be detected by DECIGO, BBO, ET and CE, also satisfy the current constraint by LIGO-Virgo collabration~\cite{Romero:2021kby}.
-In case 2 the predicted GW energy spectrum peaks at $f_{p}=3\times 10^{-9}\mathrm{Hz}$ with the peak value $\Omega_{\mathrm{GW},p}=10^{-9}$, which successfully explains the common spectrum process detected by NANOGrav collabration~\cite{Arzoumanian:2020vkk,Arzoumanian:2021teu,Bian:2021lmz,Nakai:2020oit,Addazi:2020zcj,Addazi:2020zcj}, and the PBH abundance $\rho_{\mathrm{PBH}}/\rho_{\mathrm{DM}}=10^{-3}$ with $M_{\mathrm{PBH}}=45M_{\odot}$ can explain the coalescence events observed by LIGO-Virgo collabration~\cite{Deng:2021ezy}.
-Fig.~\ref{fig:pbhgw} shows the predicted GW energy spectrum~(upper) and PBH mass funcion~(lower) in each case.
-Note that the nearly monochromatic mass function is an approximation here, one need in principle take into consideration the detailed collapsing process and the evolution of PBHs to obtain a extended mass function.
+The PT temperature in case 1 and case 2 are chosen to be $T_{*}=1.58\times 10^{6}\,\mathrm{GeV}$ and $T_{*}=28.6\,\mathrm{MeV}$, which are inspired from Peccei-Quinn axion models~\cite{Peccei:1977ur} and hidden sector models~\cite{Chacko:2004ky}, respectively.
+In case 1 we choose $\gamma=1$, PBHs with mass $10^{20}$ g constitute all dark matter and the predicted GW energy spectrum peaks at $f_{p}=0.65\,\mathrm{Hz}$ with the peak value $\Omega_{\mathrm{GW},p}=4.3\times 10^{-9}$, which are expected to be detected by DECIGO, BBO, ET and CE, satisfying the current constraint by LIGO-Virgo collabration~\cite{Romero:2021kby}.
+In case 2 the predicted GW energy spectrum peaks at $f_{p}=4\times 10^{-9}\,\mathrm{Hz}$ with the peak value $\Omega_{\mathrm{GW},p}=10^{-9}$, which successfully explains the common spectrum process detected by NANOGrav collabration~\cite{Arzoumanian:2020vkk,Bian:2021lmz}.
+PBHs formed in case 2 with the parameter $\gamma=1/5$, whose abundance is predicted to be $\rho_{\mathrm{PBH}}/\rho_{\mathrm{DM}}=10^{-3}$, can explain the coalescence events observed by LIGO-Virgo collabration~\cite{Deng:2021ezy}.
+Fig.~\ref{fig:pbhgw} shows the predicted GW energy spectrum~(left) and PBH mass funcion~(right) in each case.
+Note that the nearly monochromatic mass function is an approximation here.
+In principle, one needs to consider the detailed collapsing process and the evolution of PBHs to obtain the small width of the mass function.

 \emph{Conclusion and discussion}.
 In this letter, we consider a novel mechanism of PBH formation during PTs as a model-independent universal consequence.
-Based on the numerical result of the collapse threshold of the whole Hubble horizon, we obtain an exact result of the predicted PBH abundance with a monochromatic mass function.
-We investigate two typical cases for example and find that 1) PBHs from a PT could constitute all dark matter, and the predicted $\Omega_{\mathrm{GW}}$ peaks at about $1\mathrm{Hz}$, which is expected to be observed by DECIGO, BBO, CE and ET.
-2)GWs and PBHs produced from a PT could both explain the common-spectrum process observed by NANOGrav and the coalescence events observed by LIGO-Virgo collaboration.
+Based on the numerical result of the collapse threshold of the whole Hubble horizon, we obtain an exact result of the predicted PBH abundance, and the mass function is almost monochromatic.
+We investigate two typical cases as examples and find that 1) PBHs from a PT could constitute all dark matter, and the predicted $\Omega_{\mathrm{GW}}$ peaks at about $0.65\,\mathrm{Hz}$, which is expected to be observed by DECIGO, BBO, CE, and ET.
+2)GWs and PBHs produced from a PT could both explain the common-spectrum process observed by NANOGrav and the coalescence events observed by the LIGO-Virgo collaboration.